 I have broad experience performing my songs both as a soloist and with a band during worship and at live venues across London.
 My songs have also been performed and recorded by others.

 In 2017 I arranged my Symphony 1 for string quartet.
-The East London String Quartet will be premiering this work at Art of the Music in London on 22 July.
+The East London String Quartet premiered this work at Art of the Music in London on 22 July 2017.